Food Handler Responsibilities

-Responsibilities of a Food Handler
+What Are the Responsibilities of a Food Handler?

 4 Min Read

-Learn about the role of a food handler, including on-the-job tasks and your duties to your customers and employer.
+Learn about the role of a Food Handler, including on-the-job tasks and your duties to your customers and employer.

-A food handler is anyone who prepares, stores, serves or moves food as part of their job.
+A Food Handler is anyone who prepares, stores, serves or moves food as part of their job.
 They may come into direct contact with packaged or unpackaged food, food utensils and equipment, or food contact surfaces.

-There are many roles that fall under the definition of food handler, including:
+There are many roles that fall under the definition of Food Handler, including:

 • Servers